×

 Students must pay tuition and fees by the payment deadline each term, unless tuition and fees are being paid for by Chapter 33 Post 9/11, Chapter 31 Veteran Readiness and Employment, Tuition Assistance and Financial Aid or Hazlewood exemption.

 Absolutely!
 For more information on the different programs your VA education benefits will cover, go to the GI Bill Website.
-You may also email, call, stop by and chat with your VA Campus Liaison.
+You may also email, call, stop by and chat with your VA Campus Advisor.

-Yes, with the exception of Chapter 33 (Post 9/11 GI Bill ®) at the 100% eligibility level or with Chapter 31 (Veteran Readiness and Employment).
-If you are eligible for both the Hazlewood exemption and VA education benefits under Chapters 30, 35,1606 you may use both benefits at the same time.
+Yes, with the exception of Chapter 33 (Post 9/11 GI Bill®) at the 100% eligibility level or with Chapter 31 (Veteran Readiness and Employment).
+If you are eligible for both the Hazlewood exemption and VA education benefits under Chapters 30, 35, 1606 you may use both benefits at the same time.
 If you have Chapter 33 benefits at less than the 100% level, you may also use the Hazlewood exemption.
 For more information on the Hazlewood Act, visit the Hazlewood Act Website.

 The Hazlewood Act is an exemption from the payment of tuition and most fees.
 There is no money changing hands with this benefit.
 The institution the student attends absorbs the cost of tuition and some fees for the student.